Invariant manifolds and stability for rough differential equations: Invariant manifolds and stability

 \subsection{Exponential stability}

-The stable manifold chart is a local homeomorphism between the $S_\omega$ and $ S^{\nu}_{loc}(\omega)$.
-Therefore, when all the Lyapunov exponents are negative, it is natural to expect that in a neighborhood of the stationary point, the solutions decay exponentially toward the stationary point.
-We call this result "Local stability" and formulate it in the next Corollary. \begin{corollary}[Local stability] In addition to Assumption \ref{S_U_C}, suppose $\mu_1<0$.
-Let $t_0>0$, be the time step we chose in the Theorem \ref{stable_manifold} and $\tilde{\Omega}$ be the same set in this Theorem.
-Then there exists a positive random variable $R^{\nu}(\omega)>0$, such that $\liminf_{p\rightarrow\infty}\frac{1}{p}\log R^{\nu}(\theta_{pt_0})\geq 0$ and
+The stable manifold chart is a local homeomorphism between \( S_\omega \) and \( S^{\nu}_{\text{loc}}(\omega) \).
+Therefore, when all the Lyapunov exponents are negative, it is natural to expect that, in a neighborhood of the stationary point, the solutions decay exponentially toward the stationary point.
+We refer to this result as \emph{local stability} and formalize it in the following corollary. \begin{corollary}[Local stability] Consider the situation of Theorem~\ref{stable_manifold}, with the additional assumption that \(\mu_1 < 0\).
+Then there exists a positive random variable \(R^{\nu}(\omega) > 0\) such that